Policy and Procedure Manual

 The Episcopal Church in Western Oregon requires background checks of the following lay employees and volunteers:

-- All volunteers who work with children and youth
+- All lay volunteers (age 16 and older) who work with children and youth

-- Volunteers who have pastoral relationships, such as spiritual directors, Stephen ministers, and Lay Eucharistic Visitors
+- Lay volunteers (age 16 and older) who have pastoral relationships such as spiritual directors, Stephen ministers, Lay Eucharistic Visitors, Eucharistic Ministers, Catechists, etc.

 Background checks will be handled at the diocesan level using Praesidium as recommended by the Church Pension Fund.
 The following checks are conducted: